FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 1. Auxiliary drag

-**Step1**: In the menu bar of "Application - Tool App", click "Drag locking" to enter the drag lock function interface.
+**Step1**: In the menu bar of "Application" -> "Tool App", click "Drag locking" to enter the drag lock function interface.

 **Step2**: In the column of "Six dimensions and joint impedance mixed drag", set the control status to "open", the impedance opening state is "closed", set the drag gain, the end line speed is 1000mm/s, the angle speed The limit is 100 °/s, and then click the "Apply" button to enable the function.
 The specific configuration is shown in Figure 4.